uva-cs/dsa2/pa/pa1/index.md

 ![](example1.svg){style="border:1px solid black;border-radius:10px"}
 ![](example2.svg){style="border:1px solid black;border-radius:10px"}

-For the second graph, note that one of the queries ("v2 v7") is from a node that has no adjacent edges.
-Other queries, such as "v1 v4" do not have a path between them.
+For the second graph, note that at least one of the queries ("v2 v4") is from a node that has no adjacent edges.
+Other queries, such as "v1 v5" do not have a path between them.

 ### Sample Output